An Importance Sampling Algorithm for the Ising Model with Strong Couplings: The Ising Model in an External Magnetic Field

 \section{The Ising Model in an External Magnetic Field}

-Let $X_1, X_2, \ldots, X_N$ be a collection of discrete random variables arranged on the sites of a 2D lattice, as illustrated in Fig.~\ref{fig:2DGrid}, where interactions are restricted to adjacent (nearest-neighbor) variables.
-Suppose each random variable takes on values in some finite alphabet $\calX$.
-Let $x_i$ represent a possible realization of $X_i$, $\x$ stand for a configuration $(x_1, x_2, \ldots, x_N)$, and let $\X$ stand for $(X_1, X_2, \ldots, X_N)$.
+Let $X_1, X_2, \ldots, X_N$ be a set of discrete binary random variables arranged on the sites of a 2D lattice.
+We suppose that interactions are restricted to adjacent (nearest-neighbor) variables (see Fig.~\ref{fig:2DGrid}).
+The real coupling parameter $J_{k, \ell}$ controls the strength of the interaction between adjacent variables $(X_k, X_{\ell})$.
+The real parameter $H_m$ corresponds to the presence of an external field and controls the strength of the interaction between $X_m$ and the field.
+Each random variable takes on values in $\calX = \{0, 1\}$.
+Let $x_i$ represent a possible realization of $X_i$, $\x$ stand for a configuration $(x_1, x_2, \ldots, x_N)$, and $\X$ stand for $(X_1, X_2, \ldots, X_N)$.